gdsc-gcect/GCECT-APP/Assets/Contributing.md

 ### SQUASHING YOUR COMMITS-

-You have completed the feature, but you have made a number of commits which make less sense.
+You have completed the feature, but you have made a number of commits that make less sense.
 You should squash your commits to make good commits.

 $ git rebase -i HEAD~5
 This will open an editor which will allow you to squash the commits.

 ### PUSH CODE AND CREATE A PULL REQUEST -

-Till this point you have a new branch with the feature or bugfix you want in the project you had forked.
-Now push your new branch to your remote fork on github.
+Till this point, you have a new branch with the feature or bugfix you want in the project you had forked.
+Now push your new branch to your remote fork on Github.

 $ git push origin <feature-branch>

-Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bugfix to original repository.
-You can open a pull request by clicking on green icon -
+Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bugfix to the original repository.
+You can open a pull request by clicking on the green icon -

 <p align="center">  <img  src="https://i.imgur.com/aGaqAD5.png">  </p>

-Remember your upstream base branch should be master and source should be your feature branch.
-Click on create pull request and add a name to your pull request.
+Remember your upstream base branch should be master and the source should be your feature branch.
+Click on create a pull request and add a name to your pull request.
 You can also describe your feature.

 Awesome!
 You have made your first contribution.